luickk/goRobotCommunicationFramework/README.md

 ## Services

 A service is a function that can be executed with parameters and asynchronously, respectively processes for a certain amount of time while still returning the result(payload) to the service call.
+They also need to be execeuted throttled and connot be called in an undelayed loop due to their async nature.
 Has to be initiated on the node.

 ## Protocols